-The earlier you and your partner seek counseling, the less likely it is for further hurt, disappointment and overwhelming levels of stress to further damage your relationship.
-In addition to beginning marriage therapy right away, you both increase understanding and empathy for each other by trying out some of these 9 ways to improve your love relationship.
+The earlier you and your partner seek counseling, the less likely it is for further hurt, disappointment, and overwhelming levels of stress to damage your relationship further.
+In addition to beginning marriage therapy right away, you both increase understanding and empathy for each other by trying out some of these nine ways to improve your love relationship.

 Richard Chandler, MA, LPC, Couples Counselor, Will Provide Insight, but Won't Decide for You

-Even if you are facing extreme challenges, such as infidelity, extreme financial stress or a loss of intimacy, there can be a fresh start and a return to more open communication and perhaps even to a place of closeness.
+Even if you are facing extreme challenges, such as infidelity, severe financial stress, or a loss of intimacy, there can be a fresh start and a return to more open communication and perhaps even to a place of closeness.
 Whatever the outcome of couples counseling, you and your partner will gain a good deal of insight, which will serve you both for the rest of your lives.

-If it would be better for you to work with another counselor we will do our best to help you find one who is better suited to you and your situation.
+If it would be better for you to work with another counselor, we will do our best to help you find one who is better suited to you and your situation.

 Even though you must pay on your own, counseling to help your relationship is still much less costly than ending your relationship.
-If despite counseling your marriage ends, what you gain in your ability to communicate more skillfully with each other could save you in attorney fees and make it easier to co-parent and attend essential functions.
+If, despite investing in couples counseling, your marriage ends, what you gain in your ability to communicate more skillfully with each other could save you in attorney fees and make it easier to co-parent together.